Eindhoven University of Technology: Honors programs

-The university offers honors programs aimed at both bachelor and master students.
-At the bachelor level it consists of intensive study within eight possible areas or tracks.
-At the master level it consists of personal leadership and professional development components, over and above the normal masters study.
+The university offers honors programs for both bachelor and master students.
+At the bachelor level it consists of intensive study within eight possible tracks.
+At the master level it consists of extra leadership and professional development work.

 Postgraduate doctorate of engineering (PDEng)

-In 1986, the university started a number of programs for a postgraduate doctorate of engineering (PDEng) together with two other Dutch technological universities (TU Delft and University of Twente).
+In 1986, the university, together with two other Dutch technological universities (TU Delft and University of Twente), started various programs for earning a postgraduate doctorate of engineering (PDEng).
 These programs are managed by the Stan Ackermans Institute on behalf of the 4TU Federation.
-Each program is two years in length.
-Ten programs are available at the TU/e:
+Nationally, 3,500 students have earned the postgraduate PDEng degree through these programs.
+There are ten programs at TU/e, each two years long.